313. Moe Baby Blues

 (originally aired May 4, 2003)

-Another show I’m at a complete loss about, as it didn’t seem to be about anything.
+Here’s another episode that I’m at a complete loss about, as it didn’t seem to be about anything.
 I guess I’ll go through the whole thing and comment as I go.
 Bart’s treehouse gets destroyed in an absurdist fashion, and Homer promises he’ll rebuild it.
-After some ridiculous and unfunny wacky Homer antics, Marge surmises that it’ll never get finished, so figures she has to call in some pros.
+After some ridiculous and unfunny wacky Homer antics, Marge surmises that it’ll never get finished, so she figures she has to call in some pros.
 Ringing a bell summons a troupe of Amish folk, who build the treehouse bigger and better than ever, because that totally makes sense.
-The new treehouse has a grand opening, and now seems to be as large as an upscale spacious loft.
-This is held by one tree, how the fuck is it so huge?
-And everyone in town is invited, and everyone knows everyone else, evidenced by Bart greeting Bumblebee Man and Hans Moleman like they’re old friends.
-I liked it better when it was a normal town where not everyone was best friends.
+The new treehouse has a grand opening, and now seems to be as large as an upscale loft.
+This is held up by one tree, how the fuck is it so huge?
+And everyone in town is invited, and everyone knows everyone else, as Bart greets Bumblebee Man and Hans Moleman like they’re old friends.
+I liked it better when Springfield was a normal town where not everyone was best friends.
 The treehouse catches fire, leaving Homer stuck inside.
 Santa’s Little Helper flees, but Snowball II gets Homer to wake up and manage to escape.

-Now Snowball II is a hero, for some reason, as Homer parades her around on a royal pillow as townspeople cheer for her, and Quimby holds a ceremony in her honor.
+Snowball II is declared a hero for some reason, as Homer parades her around on a royal pillow, townspeople cheer for her, and Quimby holds a ceremony in her honor.
 Conversely, Homer disowns Santa’s Little Helper for his cowardice.
 So what’s the point of this episode?
 The dog has to get back in Homer’s good graces?
 Homer barely acknowledges the pets, they’re Bart and Lisa’s.
-You can’t do a Homer/SLH episode unless you establish a connection with them, since they really have none.
+You can’t do a Homer and the dog episode unless you establish a connection between them, since they really have none.
 But I guess they couldn’t get to this point without the treehouse first act, so whatever.
-By random chance, Dave Shutton, once seemingly a competent reporter, snaps a shot of Santa’s Little Helper drinking a beer can balanced on his nose, a photo that intrigued the Duff corporation, and Howard K. Duff in his second (disposable) appearance.
+By random chance, Dave Shutton, once seemingly a competent reporter, snaps a shot of Santa’s Little Helper drinking a beer can balanced on his nose, a photo that intrigues the Duff corporation, and Howard K. Duff in his second appearance.
 Outing the lazy, loutish Duffman, Duff’s new mascot is Suds McDuff, party dog.
-This is of course an allusion to Spuds MacKenzie, Bull Terrier “spokesman” for Budweiser in the late 80s.
-Apparently it was quite controversial, some saying the cute dog was targeting children, and also the reveal that the actual dog was female, but marketed as male.
-Reading Spuds’ Wikipedia page for thirty seconds is much more interesting than anything in this episode; SLH as Spuds MacKenzie isn’t a parody, they just made SLH Spuds MacKenzie.
+This is of course an allusion to Spuds MacKenzie, the Bull Terrier “spokesman” for Budweiser in the late 80s.
+Apparently it was quite controversial, with some saying the cute dog was targeting children, and also the reveal that the actual dog was female, but marketed as male.
+Reading Spuds’s Wikipedia page for thirty seconds is much more interesting than anything in this episode.
+Santa’s Little Helper as Spuds MacKenzie isn’t a parody, they just made the dog Spuds MacKenzie.

-SLH is back in Homer’s good graces since he’s making him lots of money now, at least until the dog’s original owner returns to rake in his former mutt’s dough.
-You know, when SLH was No. 8 in “Simpsons Roasting on an Open Fire.”
-It feels so weird to hear them talking about stuff from the very first episode aired, since thinking back it feels like a completely different show… because it is.
+SLH is back in Homer’s good graces since he’s making him lots of money now, at least until the dog’s original owner returns to rake in his former mutt’s new revenue.
+You know, when SLH was No. 8 at the dog track in “Simpsons Roasting on an Open Fire.”
+It feels so weird to hear them talking about stuff from the very first episode, since thinking back it feels like a completely different show… because it is.
 Even though surely the Simpsons have ownership papers for the dog at this point, the old owner, who isn’t even given a name, takes the dog on the spot.
 Now an elaborate scheme must be concocted: reveal SLH as a coward, have a disgraced Duffman redeem himself to get his job back, and the old owner will disown the dog, having lost his gravy train.
-The only interesting part of the whole show is seeing Barry Duffman, Duffman’s mild-mannered alter ego, teaching at the mission.
-He goes along with the stunt, SLH is shown to be afraid of water and the crowd boos and chastises the poor dog, Homer almost gets attacked by a shark, Duffman ultimately doesn’t get his job back but still has the costume, and the old owner gives SLH back, thinking it should be with a family that loves him, for reasons that escape me.
-This is another one of those shows I can’t even be mad at, because it doesn’t even feel like they’re trying.
+The only interesting part of the whole episode is seeing Barry Duffman, Duffman’s mild-mannered alter ego, teaching at a mission before he receives this call to action.
+He goes along with the stunt, SLH is shown to be afraid of water and the crowd boos the poor dog, Homer almost gets attacked by a shark, Duffman ultimately doesn’t get his job back but still has the costume, and the old owner gives SLH back, thinking it should be with a family that loves him, for reasons that escape me.
+This is another one of those episodes I can’t even be mad at because it doesn’t even feel like they’re trying.
 I can’t complain about how they fucked up because I don’t even understand what they’re trying to do.
 The storytelling has gone from ‘bad’ to just ‘inept.’

 Tidbits and Quotes

 – The clubhouse gang consists of Bart, Milhouse, Nelson, Martin and Database.
-Remember when Nelson was the bully the schoolyard feared?
+Remember when Nelson was the bully that everyone on the schoolyard feared?
 And Bart would be embarrassed to be hanging out with the nerds?
 But they’re recognizable faces, so just cram ’em in there.
-Just as egregious is Sherri and Terri hanging out with Lisa; they hate her, don’t they?
+Just as egregious is Sherri and Terri hanging out with Lisa.
+They hate her, don’t they?
+And they’re two grades above her.

-– Homer removes planks of wood from the railroad tracks, under the belief they’ve been out of use of years.
-Of course just then a train barrels down the track, which then causes every single train to flip over in midair multiple times and land perfectly fine back on the track and ride off.
+– Homer removes planks of wood from the railroad tracks under the belief the track has been out of use of years.
+Of course, a train immediately barrels down the track, which then causes every single train to flip over in midair multiple times and land perfectly fine back on the track and rides off.
 It’s like the ending of “Maximum Homerdrive,” except even worse that because in “Homerdrive,” they wrote themselves into a corner and that was their stupid excuse for a climax, but here, it’s just a ridiculous joke at the beginning that we’re supposed to accept is fine and move on.

 – Some of the dialogue here is just insufferable (“Did Frank Lloyd Wright have to deal with people like you?”
 “Actually, Frank Lloyd Wright endured a lot of harsh criticisms.”
 “Look, I have no idea who Frank Lloyd Wright is.”
 “You said his name two second ago.”
 “I was just stringing words together.”)
 Stupid and drawn out, those are the best jokes.